 Religious Proselytizing: While individuals are free to worship as they choose, and facilities are available for that purpose, religious proselytizing is not permitted in the UAE.
 Persons violating this law, even unknowingly, may be imprisoned or deported.

-Consular Notification: To ensure that the United States is aware of your circumstances, request that the police and prison officials notify the nearest U.S. Embassy or Consulate as soon as you are arrested or detained overseas.
+Consular Notification: If you are arrested or detained by the police, to ensure that the United States is aware of your circumstances, request that the police and prison officials notify the nearest U.S. Embassy or Consulate as soon as you are arrested or detained overseas.

 If arrested, U.S. citizens should contact the U.S. Embassy or Consulate General for assistance.
-The U.S. Embassy and Consulate will provide information on the local judicial system and a list of local attorneys.
+The U.S. Embassy and Consulate will provide information on available resources and a list of local attorneys.

 Employment in the UAE: Although it is common for a local sponsor to hold an employee's passport, it is illegal to do so under UAE law.
 Many contractual/labor disputes can be avoided by clearly establishing all terms and conditions of employment or sponsorship in the labor contract at the beginning of any employment.
 Should a dispute arise, the UAE Ministry of Labor has established a special department to review and arbitrate labor claims.
 Please review your employment contract before coming to the UAE and make sure that you understand it.
 Some employees are obligated to pay their employers if they wish to terminate their contracts early.
 If an employee leaves his/her job without properly canceling the employment visa, the employer can file charges that can lead to imprisonment, fines, and/or deportation.
 The U.S. Embassy and Consulate General do not intercede in employment disputes.